umbertogriffo/WeightedClusterCoefficient/README.md

 * Author: Umberto Griffo
 * Twitter: @UmbertoGriffo

-This plugins allows to calculate the Weighted Cluster Coefficient for every node and the average value.
+This plugin allows to calculate the Weighted Cluster Coefficient for every node and the average value.

 ###Example:
 ![erdos](http://img221.imageshack.us/img221/630/wcoeff.png)